 If you or a loved one unexpectedly suffered an injury because of a dangerous product, contact a product liability lawyer right away.
 Whether you ordered a product online or purchased it at the store, you expected it to be safe to use.
 You expect that when you eat a salad at a restaurant, it won’t make you sick.
 You expect the hip implant the doctors used to help you, not harm you.
 Unfortunately, many products reach consumers despite not being as safe as they should be.
 The repercussions of those defective and dangerous products fall on your shoulders until you pursue legal action.

-Contact Oronoz & Ericsson Injury Lawyers at (702) 878-2889 to discuss a product liability claim.
+Contact Oronoz & Ericsson, LLC at (702) 878-2889 to discuss a product liability claim.
 Depending on the circumstances, the law may entitle you to pursue an action against a manufacturer, retailer, or other party.

 We offer free consultations.

 Great people to deal with.
 They did a great job with the work.
 Rachael Stewart does a great job.
 If you need an attorney I recommend these folk for sure.Douglas A.

 Earlier this year I was traveling with my family when we were hit at a high speed by a drunk driver.
 The impact was so severe that my car was thrown completely off the road…Bob G.

 I am extremely grateful to Jim, the other lawyers in his office, as well as his entire staff for helping me with my personal injury case.
 Attorney client privilege as all about trust and privacy….Beckie B.